khangphilip2805-ops/Blue-Engine/README.md

-# Blue-Engine
+# Azura Engine

-**Blue-Engine** is a modern, high-performance game engine designed to bridge the gap between **simplicity for beginners** and **power for professionals**.
+**Azura Engine** is a modern, high-performance game engine designed to bridge the gap between **simplicity for beginners** and **power for professionals**.
 Built with a focus on clean architecture, cross-platform compatibility, and low-level optimization.

-**Note:** Blue-Engine is currently in active development.
+**Note:** Azura Engine is currently in active development.